Reconstructing almost all of a point set in $\mathbb{R}^d$ from randomly revealed pairwise distances

 \begin{proof}[Proof of \Cref{cor:GeometryFact}] From these distances, \Cref{lem:GeometryFact} allows us to reconstruct \(\newT\) up to isometry.
-This allows us to identify whether \(\newT\) is \(d\)-independent by checking the reconstruction of \(\newT\).
+This allows to identify whether \(\newT\) is \(d\)-independent by checking the reconstruction of \(\newT\).
 Indeed, \(\newT\) is \(d\)-independent if and only if the \(u_i\) as in the proof of \Cref{lem:GeometryFact} are linearly independent.
-This holds if and only if \(G\) is positive definite (see for instance Theorem 7.2.10, \cite{horn2013matrix}), which we can compute and check.
+This holds if and only if \(G\) is positive definite (see for instance Theorem 7.2.10, \cite{horn2013matrix}), which can be computed and checked.